deadmoont/Travel/README.md

 - Add, view, and manage trips.
 - Mark trips as **favorites**.
 - Add and view plans within each trip, specifying tasks and times.
-- **Weather Forecast**: Shows the weather forecast for the venue chosen in the plan (better results for venues at the state level).
+- **Weather Forecast**: Shows the weather forecast by clicking in each plan for the venue chosen in the plan (better results for venues at the state level).
 - **Add Travelers**: Add fellow travelers to a trip by searching the app's users (example users: `"tc"` and `"priyam"`).
 This data is synced with Firebase.

 ### Favorites Section